- FoodSearcher Tool

 All lettuce is marketed as a fresh product.
 Today, almost all head lettuce is field-packed for bulk sale or for transport to a salad processing plant.
 Estimates suggest that about one-fourth of all iceberg lettuce is now destined for processing into prepackage salads.

 Lettuce is a cool-season crop that grows best with moderate daytime temperatures (73oF) and cool nights (45oF).
 Lettuce varieties are selected for specific planting periods and disease resistance.
 Lettuce is produce year round in the U.S. Although lettuce is produced in many states, California and Arizona dominate U.S. production.
 California accounted for 71 percent of U.S. head lettuce production in 2013, followed by Arizona producing nearly 29 percent.
 These states also produce over 98 percent of the leaf lettuce in the U.S.

-Lettuce production in the U.S. in 2014 totaled 3,881 million pounds with 12% of domestic production exported.
-An additional 169.7 million pounds were imported.
-The value of U.S. lettuce production in 2013 totaled nearly $1.5 billion, making lettuce the leading vegetable crop in terms of value.
+Total lettuce production in the U.S. in 2015 totaled 8,087 million pounds with 5.7% of domestic production of head lettuce exported and 10.9 percent of leaf/romaine exported.
+The value of U.S. lettuce production in 2015 totaled nearly $1.9 billion, making lettuce the leading vegetable crop in terms of value.

-Based on most recent production and price averages, the estimated gross value per acre is approximately $9,400 for head and romaine lettuce and $8,000 for leaf lettuce.
+Based on most recent production and price averages, the estimated gross value per acre is approximately $10,400 for head lettuce.
 The cost of lettuce production varies depending on the location.
 It is labor-intensive, especially for harvest and post-harvest handling and packaging.